adamtow/watchcuts/docs/English.md

 If Cronios is running and the WatchCuts cron job is enabled, your shortcuts should run automatically.

->Since Cronios works in the background, you can go ahead and switch apps.
+> Since Cronios works in the background, you can go ahead and switch apps.

 If you return to the Reminders app, you will see the tasks you completed have been re-added.
 You can then complete them again and the shortcut-reminders will be run automatically again according to the cron job schedule you set for WatchCuts in Cronios.

 ***

 <span id="shortcuts"></span>
-## Shortcuts
+## Shortcuts in WatchCuts
 The shortcuts list displays all the shortcuts in the `WatchCuts ({{Device Name}})` Reminders list that are managed by WatchCuts.

 <span id="shortcuts-menu"></span>